-After her talk at the Grantham Centre’s annual symposium in October, Helen Browning OBE invited a group of our PhD students and Business Engagement Lead Richard Bruce to visit her organic farm.
-First year Grantham Scholar Roberta Fabrizi reports on the trip.
+After her talk at our annual symposium 2016, Helen Browning OBE invited a group of Grantham Scholars to visit her organic farm.
+Grantham Scholar Roberta Fabrizi reports on the trip.

 Helen Browning’s Organic is a 1,400 acre farm in Bishopstone, Swindon, run by Helen Browning’s family since 1950.
 The farm has been 100% organic for about 30 years and is certified by the Soil Association.
-It produces 3,500 pigs a year, as well as milk, beef and, more recently, mozzarella with the help of a team of Italians.
+It produces 3,500 pigs a year, as well as milk, beef.
+And more recently they have been making mozzarella, with the help of a team of Italians.
 The farm also runs the local pub in collaboration with a brewery.
-There, they provide fresh organic produce from vegetables to poultry, eggs and bacon.
+At the pub they provide fresh organic produce.

 The farm has 12 employees which, I learned during our visit, is high compared to conventional farms, but reasonable in relation to the farm size and the variety of products and activities undertaken.

-We visited the sows and as I struggled to find balance on the muddy ground (I like to think it was the shoes) we learned that clay and organic matter content varies in different parts of the farm, and the permanence of pigs in the field increases yields during the following harvest season.
+We visited the sows and as I struggled to walk on the muddy ground (I like to think it was my shoes) we learned that clay and organic matter content varies in different parts of the farm.
+Plus the permanence of pigs in the field increases yields during the following harvest season.

 Something that impressed me is the circularity of the farm’s economy and processes.
 One of the few ‘externalities’ is sewage management which, at the moment, cannot be used as a fertiliser.

-Although we talked a lot about the advantages of organic farming (animal welfare, wildlife, friendliness to the soil), we also discussed the things that still need improvement:
+We talked about the advantages of organic e.g. animal welfare, wildlife, soil health.
+But we also discussed what still needs improvement.

-- Price, as a limitation in encouraging low income families to make healthier and more sustainable food choices
+Firstly, price.
+Price prevents low income families to make healthier and more sustainable food choices.

-- The frequent picturing of organic farming as a niche for a ‘privileged’ group of consumers
+Secondly, the picturing of organic farming as a niche for a ‘privileged’ group of consumers.

-- The scarcity of wheat varieties compatible with organic practices (higher yields)
+Lastly, the scarcity of wheat varieties compatible with organic practices (higher yields).